The International Flap Course

 Trapezius flap

-TUESDAY AM Trunk I TUESDAY PM Trunk II (including buttock flaps)
+THURSDAY AM Trunk I THURSDAY PM Trunk II

 (Cadaver prone)